T. F. ŠIMON

 Thomas Bewick, Paul Revere, Kate Greenaway, Aubrey Beardsley, Marc

-Chagall, M.C.
-Escher, Frantisek Šimon, Rockwell Kent, Leonard Baskin,
+František Šimon, Rockwell Kent, Leonard Baskin,

 Barry Moser, and others.

-Ex-libris enthusiasts have created an international network for the
+Ex libris enthusiasts have created an international network for the

 purposes of attaining designs by establishing societies in forty-one